Aziridines

 Mitomycin C, an aziridine, is used as a chemotherapeutic agent by virtue of its antitumour activity.

-In organic chemistry, aziridines are organic compounds containing the aziridine functional group (chemical structure (R\s)4C2N\sR), a three-membered heterocycle with one amine (>NR) and two methylene bridges (>CR2).
+In organic chemistry, aziridines (also sometimes called ethyleneimines) are organic compounds containing the aziridine functional group (chemical structure (R\s)4C2N\sR), a three-membered heterocycle with one amine (>NR) and two methylene bridges (>CR2).
 The parent compound is aziridine (or ethylene imine), with molecular formula C2H4NH.
 Several drugs feature aziridine rings, including zoldonrasib, thiotepa, mitomycin C, porfiromycin, and azinomycin B (carzinophilin).

 Structure

 The bond angles in aziridine are approximately 60°, considerably less than the normal hydrocarbon bond angle of 109.5°, which results in angle strain as in the comparable cyclopropane and ethylene oxide molecules.
 A banana bond model explains bonding in such compounds.
 Aziridine is less basic than acyclic aliphatic amines, with a pKa of 7.9 for the conjugate acid, due to increased s character of the nitrogen free electron pair.
 Angle strain in aziridine also increases the barrier to nitrogen inversion.
 This barrier height permits the isolation of separate invertomers, for example the cis and trans invertomers of N-chloro-2-methylaziridine.